 Works in as little as 6 hours to kill fleas and ticks.
 Cat owners praise the applicator tip that makes applying the product easy, even on cats with long, dense fur.

-Although it can be used on kittens 8 weeks and older, they must weigh at least 1.5 lbs.
+Although it can be used on kittens 8 weeks and older, they must weigh at least 1.5 pounds.
 Some reports of cats experiencing skin reactions after use.
-May not work on all flea/tick problems.
+May not work on all flea and tick problems.

 Garners enthusiasm for working quickly – users have bragged about seeing fleas "fall off" their pets while using it.
 Scent isn't overpowering.
 Can be used on kittens and dogs, too.